Alexander (2004 film): Plot

 Around 285 BC, Ptolemy I Soter, basileus and pharaoh of Ptolemaic Egypt, narrates the life of Alexander.
 Alexander grows up with his mother Olympias and his tutor Aristotle, where he finds interest in love, honor, music, exploration, poetry and military combat.
 His relationship with his father, Philip II of Macedon, is destroyed when Philip marries Attalus's niece, Eurydice.
 Alexander insults Philip after disowning Attalus as his kinsman, which results in Alexander's banishment from Philip's palace.

 After Philip is assassinated, Alexander becomes King of Macedonia.
 Ptolemy mentions Alexander's punitive campaign in which he razes Thebes, also referring to the later burning of Persepolis, then gives an overview of Alexander's west-Persian campaign, including his declaration as the son of Zeus by the Oracle of Amun at Siwa Oasis, his great battle against the Persian Emperor Darius III in the Battle of Gaugamela, and his eight-year campaign across Asia.

-Alexander's most private relationships are these with his childhood friend Hephaestion, Bagoas, and later his wife, Roxana.
-Hephaestion compares Alexander to Achilles, to which Alexander replies that Hephaestion must be his Patroclus (Achilles's lover).
+Alexander's most private relationships are these with his childhood friends; Glaucos (who receives a mercy killing from Alexander when wounded at Gaugamela), Hephaestion, Bagoas, and later his wife, Roxana.
+Hephaestion compares Alexander to Achilles, to which Alexander replies that Hephaestion must be his Patroclus (Achilles's friend and possible lover).
 When Hephaestion mentions that Patroclus died first, Alexander pledges that, if Hephaestion should die first, he will follow him into the afterlife (as Achilles had done for Patroclus).
 Hephaestion shows extensive jealousy when Alexander marries Roxana, going so far as to attempt to keep her away from him after Alexander murders Cleitus the Black in India during a drunken rage.

 After initial objection from his soldiers, Alexander convinces them to join him in his final and bloodiest battle, the Battle of Hydaspes.
 He is severely injured with an arrow but survives and is celebrated.
 Later on, Hephaestion succumbs to typhus carried with him from India, and dies, deeply saddening Alexander.
 During a symposium in Babylon, Alexander falls unconscious after downing a large bowl of wine.
 On his deathbed, Bagoas grieves as Alexander's generals begin to split up his kingdom and fight over the ownership of his body.

 In 285 BC, Ptolemy admits to his scribe that he, along with all the other officers, had indeed poisoned Alexander just to spare themselves from any future conquests or consequences.
 However, he has it recorded that Alexander died due to illness compounding his overall weakened condition.
 He then goes on to end his memoirs with praise to Alexander.

 Ptolemy's memoirs of Alexander were eventually burned, lost forever with other scrolls of the Library of Alexandria by the end of the Roman Empire.